yo35/kokopu/README.md

 Installation
 ------------

-- With NPM (or similarly with another JavaScript package manager such as Yarn):
+- With NPM (or similarly with any package manager for Node.js such as Yarn):
 ```
 npm install kokopu
 ```